-Silicon Valley Bank predicts a 2017 cure for the health tech investment doldrums
+Silicon Valley Bank predicts a 2017 cure for the healthtech investment doldrums

 “I think the data is interesting, but it’s lagging,” Tecco said.
 “We both know companies can spend months talking with VCs before they actually invest (and make the announcement).
 So it will be interesting to see what happens Q1 of ’17.”

-And to Tecco’s point, last year was a tough one for investors in health tech with a very polarized presidential election, making it difficult for many to know where to put their money, given looming changes to the FDA and how a Trump presidency might affect the Affordable Care Act.
+And to Tecco’s point, last year was a tough one for investors in healthtech with a very polarized presidential election, making it difficult for many to know where to put their money, given looming changes to the FDA and how a Trump presidency might affect the Affordable Care Act.

 But some of those changes, particularly in biopharma, are likely good news for investors.
 The 21st Century Cures Act recently (and overwhelmingly) passed in Congress to help ease approval of certain life-saving drugs.
 The plan will also help push through some medical devices without so much of the red tape or rigor usually demanded of them before gaining clearance to get to U.S. consumers.